wetryingtodorock/getblock-docs/en/rpc-service/ftm/json-rpc/ftm_eth_accounts.md

 ---
-title: ftm:eth_accounts \[POST\]
+title: ftm:eth_accounts - Fantom
-description: Returns a list of account addresses a client owns.
+description: Example code for the ftm:eth_accounts json-rpc method. Сomplete guide on how to use ftm:eth_accounts json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters